richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 We strongly recommend that you:

-1. Schedule EmrEtlRunner for around 3-4am in whichever timezone is used to timestamp your raw SnowPlow log files, _and:_
+1. Schedule EmrEtlRunner for around 3-4am in whichever timezone is used to timestamp your raw SnowPlow log files, **and:**
 2. Always operate EmrEtlRunner in forward chronological order - so for example **do not** run EmrEtlRunner for 2012-12-11 and then later run it for 2012-12-10 (the day before)

-Both of these strong recommendations are to avoid you running into **boundary issues** - please read on for a detailed explanation.
+Follow both of these recommendations to avoid running into any **boundary issues** - please read on for a detailed explanation.

 #### Schedule EmrEtlRunner for early morning

-When working with file-based event logging, it is easy to run into boundary issues, where a file with a 2012-12-12 timestamp includes a few events from the end of the previous day, 2012-12-11.
+When working with file-based event logging, it is easy to encounter boundary issues, where a file with e.g. a 2012-12-12 timestamp includes a few events from the end of the previous day, 2012-12-11.
 If you are not careful, you can easily end up with an ETL process that silently drops these 'orphan events'.